In Short

 - personal guarantee.

-If you have to provide financial security, you should be clear as to what circumstances require you to “top up” the amount and the timeframe for the landlord to return the security amount to you.
+If you have to provide financial security, you should be clear about what circumstances require you to “top up” the amount and the timeframe for the landlord to return the security amount to you.

 9. Insurance